 MeDUSA has regular meetings with curriculum theme leaders, as well as the Head of School.
 The committee is structured to include members from all year levels.
 This ensures that all cohorts are equally represented and student concerns are addressed appropriately.
 MeDUSA also endeavours to provide students with valuable online resources, which can be utilised by students at all clinical sites.

 MeDUSA has a growing number of special interest subcommittees, which encourage like-minded people to explore particular areas of medicine and health together.
 In addition, we have close relationships with other health organisations such as Universal Health at Deakin (UHAD), General Practice Student Network (GPSN) and Nursing, Occupational Therapy, Medicine and Allied Health at Deakin (NOMAD).

-MeDUSA is an incorporated organisation that is registered with the Department of Consumer and Employment Protection.
+MeDUSA is a non-profit, incorporated organisation that is registered with the Department of Consumer and Employment Protection.
 As such, MeDUSA abides by a constitution and a set of register of resolutions.
 These documents include details about the MeDUSA committee structure, election processes, annual general meeting requirements and the responsibilities of members.
 These documents can be requested from the MeDUSA Secretary, so that you, as a member of the student body, can further your understanding of the functioning of MeDUSA as an organisation.

 MeDUSA acknowledges the kind and generous support from all our sponsors:

 - Refund Policy (2016)